oracle-livelabs/developer/build-ords-apis-in-adb/4-rest-enable-objects/rest-enable-objects.md

     > 💡 Choose the appropriate cURL command for your environment!
     > ![cURL Command reminder](./images/curl-command-reminder.png " ")

-4. Click the `Substitutions` icon, a modal will appear.
+4. Click the `Substitutions` icon, and a modal will appear.

     ![Substitutions icon](images/substitutions-icon-for-bizlogic.png " ")